shiftyrose/shifty/README.md

 `Idea by Discussions`<br>

 #### Role Description
-The Yin Yanger is an Impostor with the ability to make two crewmates kill each other.<br>
+The Yin Yanger is an Impostor with the ability to make two crewmates kill each other.
 Use the Kill button to tag two players.
-When they come within kill distance, they will kill each other.<br>
+When they come within kill distance, they will kill each other.
 Yin Yanger can kill normally once targets have been set.<br>

 ### Game Options
 |        Name       |                  Description                 |    Type    |  Default   |